beachfront/beachfront-io-ios-sdk/README.md

 --

 **In-Feed Ad reuse**
-You can reuse/refresh `BFPrerollView` by using [BFIOSDK refreshInFeedAd:AppID:adUnitID:userGender: userAge:success].
+You can reuse/refresh `BFPrerollView` by using [BFIOSDK refreshInFeedAd:AppID:userGender: userAge:success].
 It is resets the In-Feed View, so you do not need to remove the old and create new BFPrerollView.

 ```objc
 #import <BFIOSDK/BFIOSDK.h>